Resources for creating Microsoft Sentinel custom connectors

 Logstash also enables scaled data collection using a cluster.
 For more information, see Using a load-balanced Logstash VM at scale.

 Connect with Logic Apps

-Use an Azure Logic App to create a serverless, custom connector for Azure Sentinel.
+Use Azure Logic Apps to create a serverless, custom connector for Microsoft Sentinel.

 While creating serverless connectors using Logic Apps may be convenient, using Logic Apps for your connectors may be costly for large volumes of data.